A Letter from Manush

 So I live my life now knowing I am the essence of truth.
 I am who I am, and that’s alright.

 It is an understatement to say that Andy is very excited to begin his Kundalini Yoga teaching career at Montclair Kundalini Yoga.
 His journey toward becoming a spiritual teacher began with the book The Four Agreements by Don Miguel Ruiz which offers a philosophical framework for living.
 The book literally saved his life and brought him joy and happiness.
 Soon after finding this book, he discovered Kundalini Yoga.
 He was instantly hooked and began studying and deepening his practice with the guidance of Cate and Savitri at Montclair Kundalini Yoga.
 Andy likes to say, "When I finished The Four Agreements, the light came back into my life.
 When I found Kundalini, that light went to technicolor."
 Andy recently graduated from 200 hour teacher training with Hari Kaur and Dharma Devi.
 His love of this practice and life is very deep and evident in his presence at the studio.
-Always learning from the master, Andy posts daily quotes from Yogi Bhajan on the Facebook group he manages, Friends Who Like Montclair Kundalini Yoga.
-Join him on Monday nights for a FREE Meditation Class, Meditation Mondays and on Thursday nights for Kundalini Yoga & Meditation.
+Always inspiring others, Andy posts daily quotes on the Facebook group he manages, Friends Who Like Montclair Kundalini Yoga.
+Join him on Monday nights for a FREE Meditation Class.